gcp-terraform-workshop/terraform-workshop-labs/105-custom-data-gcp/README.md

 ### Create Variables

-Create a few variables that will help keep our code clean:
+Create a few variables in the `variables.tf` file that will help keep our code clean:

 ```hcl
 variable "region" {